ccomrade/c1-launcher/README.md

 - Microsoft Visual C++ compiler (MSVC) >= VS2005
 - CMake >= 3.15

-No other compilers are supported because Crytek used the MSVC compiler to build Crysis, and the same ABI is required.
-You don't have to install the highly bloated Visual Studio to get the MSVC compiler.
-All you need is the Windows SDK.
+MSVC is the only supported compiler due to the required ABI compatibility with Crysis DLLs.

 ### Building

-#### Using Windows SDK (recommended)
+#### Using Native Tools Command Prompt

 1. Download the source code.
 2. Create two empty build directories named `Build32` and `Build64` inside the source code directory.
-3. Open the 32-bit Windows SDK command prompt in the newly created `Build32` directory and run the following commands:
+3. Open the x86 Native Tools Command Prompt in the newly created `Build32` directory and run the following commands:

 ```
 cmake -G "NMake Makefiles" -D CMAKE_BUILD_TYPE=Release ..
 cmake --build .
 ```

-4. Repeat the previous step using the 64-bit Windows SDK command prompt and the `Build64` directory.
+4. Repeat the previous step with the x64 Native Tools Command Prompt and the `Build64` directory.

 #### Using Visual Studio

-Modern Visual Studio (VS2019) allows you to directly open the source code directory and compile the project as usual.
+Modern Visual Studio (>= VS2019) allows you to directly open the source code directory as a CMake project and build it as usual.

 Older versions of Visual Studio require manually generated solution files.
-You can use either the `cmake-gui` tool or the same steps as above with the following command:
+Use the same steps as above with the following command:

 ```
 cmake -G "Visual Studio 10 2010" -A Win32 ..
 ```

-Use the appropriate version of Visual Studio.
+Choose the appropriate version of Visual Studio.
 For 64-bit build replace `Win32` with `x64`.